Samsung/tizen-docs/docs/application/tizen-studio/web-tools/js-analyzer.md

 JSA supports 2 analyzer types:

 - **Static Analyzer** (Coding Rule Checker)

   Contains checkers for a set of predefined coding rules.
-It supports 27 rules, including coding rules and Web API usage rules.The Coding Rule Checker is a static analysis tool that evaluates an application by examining the JavaScript code without its execution.
+It supports 27 rules, including coding rules and Web API usage rules.

+  The Coding Rule Checker is a static analysis tool that evaluates an application by examining the JavaScript code without its execution.
 This checker examines all possible execution paths and variable values.

 - **Dynamic Analyzer** (Stale Object Checker)

-  Contains a checker for stale objects that cause possible memory leaks.The Stale Object Checker is a dynamic analysis tool that requires executing the application in a runtime environment.
+  Contains a checker for stale objects that cause possible memory leaks.

+  The Stale Object Checker is a dynamic analysis tool that requires executing the application in a runtime environment.
 This checker examines all the JavaScript objects created during its execution and points out relatively critical staled objects.

 <a name="use"></a>
 ## Using the JavaScript Analyzer